samgeekman/samsdayzobjectfinder/content/about.md

 > `akm mag`

-You can also filter for console compatible objects.
+You can also browse / filter by category, and filter for console compatible objects.

+## About

+**Sam's DayZ Object Finder** has been designed to be used with DayZ Editor,  Terrain Builder and other modding tools.

+**Once complete**, it will have everything object in the game search by hand-added tags - all with image previews.

+No more having to remember obscure object names, and the ability to browse by category, and search for items like 'large snow rocks'.

+Developed by SamGeekMan.

 **Errors and suggestions**